acse-hx721/Imperial-Sustainability/README.md

 ECharts: <https://github.com/apache/echarts>

-This project uses Javascript to introduce the ECharts library, and uses it in the visualization page to generate a variety of charts, such as bar chart, line chart, map, heat maps, etc.
+This project uses Javascript to introduce the ECharts library, and uses it in the visualization page to generate a variety of charts, such as bar chart, line chart, map, heat map, etc.

 ## File Directory
 The following is the directory of this project's files: